Chance McKinney: Be Real

 McKinney wrote the song "Be Real" in 2005 in the back of a van.
 At the time, he was heading home from coaching a track meet in California.
 Chance wrote part of the song lyrics on an envelope.
 He then recorded it on his voice mail while on an airplane flying home when the flight attendant was not paying attention.
 "Be Real" eventually ended up securing over 1 Million Votes / Views in the final round of CMT's Music City Madness which propelled him to No. 1 on CMT's unsigned singer/songwriter competition.

 Touring

 Chance McKinney has toured with Blake Shelton, Luke Bryan, Dierks Bentley, Colt Ford, Trace Adkins, Lynyrd Skynyrd, CCR, Darius Rucker and more...
 He's played Watershed Music Festival, Bi-Mart Country Music Festival, Oregon Jamboree, Cape Blanco Music Festival and other shows for tens of thousands of spectators in one sitting.

 Personal life

 Chance married his wife, Lisa, in 2009.
-They have one daughter.
+They have one daughter and a son.
 He stands at 6'6".
 Prior to his country career, McKinney was a trigonometry teacher at Seattle area schools, Skyline High School, Inglemoor High School, Woodinville High School, and Kamiak High School.
 He was also a University of Washington track coach.
 As a former Seahawks employee, McKinney is an avid fan of the Seattle Seahawks.
 He spends his time between Seattle and Hendersonville, Tennessee.